chinamike65/hugo-tuolesi/content/book2/book2en.md

 **2. Liberation**

-Ordinary religions may promise that practitioners can go to heaven in their teachings, but they do not talk about complete liberation.
+Ordinary religions may promise that practitioners can go to heaven in their teachings, but they do not talk about ultimate or complete liberation.

-Buddhist practitioners can achieve liberation through practice.
+Buddhist practitioners can attain liberation through practice.

 The method of liberation from birth, old age, sickness and death is only available in Buddhism, not in any other religion.

 **3. Cause and effect**

-The teachings of most religions hold that the universe and everything that is characteristic of Buddhism was created by one Lord.
+The teachings of most religions hold that the universe and everything that is characteristic of Buddhism was created by one Lord or God.

 Buddhism teaches the theory of cause and effect, that is, whatever kind of cause you create, that kind of effect will be produced in return.

-Good is rewarded with good, evil is rewarded with evil, and both suffering and happiness are the results of good and evil karma.
+Good is rewarded with good, evil is rewarded with evil, and both suffering and happiness are the results of constructive and destructive karma.

 There is no savior, one's own destiny should be changed by oneself.

 Stop worrying.

-General religions advocate the good and the evil, but the methods for dealing with afflictions are incomplete.
+General religions talk about good and evil, but the methods for dealing with suffering are incomplete.

 **4. End of Suffering**